oroinc/documentation/user_doc/back_office/sales/price_lists/auto.rst

 #.
 Start editing the required price list or click **Create Price List** to create a new one.

 #.
 In the **Product Assignment** section, set up the product list.
-To complete this, in the **Rule** field, enter criteria to filter products in the catalog with the `Symfony2 expression language <http://symfony.com/doc/current/components/expression_language/syntax.html>`_.
+To complete this, in the **Rule** field, enter criteria to filter products in the catalog with the |Symfony2 expression language|.

    ..
 Once you enter the expression into the **Products Assignment** field, the filtered products get into the price list.